Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 \section{Experiments}

-We choose to compare the performances of our algorithms to classical active learning methods on regression and classification problems in a domain shift context.
-We consider the single-batch active learning setting \cite{Viering2019NuclearDiscrepancy4SingleSHotBatchAL} where all queries are taken at the same time in one batch.
+We choose to compare the performances of our algorithm to classical active learning methods on regression and classification problems in a domain shift context.
+We consider the single-batch active learning setting \citep{Viering2019NuclearDiscrepancy4SingleSHotBatchAL} where all queries are taken at the same time in one batch.
 We compare the results obtained on the target domain for different query and training methods.
-We propose the PLDM algorithm and the K-medoids method in the greedy and PAM versions.
 The experiments have been run on a ($2.7$GHz, $16$G RAM) computer.
-The source code is provided on GitHub \footnote{https://github.com/antoinedemathelin/dbal}.
+The source code is provided on GitHub \footnote{\url{https://github.com/antoinedemathelin/dbal}}.
+We use the open source code of the corresponding authors for BADGE \citep{ash2019BADGE} and the implementations from ADAPT\footnote{\url{https://github.com/adapt-python/adapt}} \citep{Demathelin2021ADAPT} for the domain adaptation methods.